-Preheat a heavy-bottomed pot over medium-low heat.
-Add the butter.
-Once melted, add the carrots, celery, and onion.
-Increase the heat to medium and cook for 5 to 6 minutes, or until slightly softened.
-If the onion starts to brown, reduce the heat a bit.
+Preheat a large heavy-bottomed pot over medium-low heat, then add the butter.
+Once melted, add the carrots, celery, and onion, increase the heat to medium, and cook for 5 to 6 minutes or until slightly softened.
+If the onion starts to brown, reduce the heat.

-Add the chicken stock and ½ teaspoon salt.
-Place the lid on the pot.
-Increase the heat and bring the soup to a boil.
-Reduce the heat to gently boil the stock for 8 to 9 minutes to soften the vegetables, stirring occasionally.
+Add the chicken stock and salt, cover the pot, increase the heat, and bring the soup to a boil.
+Reduce the heat and gently boil for 8 to 9 minutes to soften the vegetables, stirring occasionally.

 Remove the lid and reduce the heat to medium.
-Add the cream when the liquid is no longer boiling hard (gently bubbling or simmering is fine—reduce the heat if you need to).
-Stir well to combine and allow the cream to heat in the soup until steamy.
+Once the liquid is no longer boiling hard, add the cream, stir well, and allow it to heat until steamy.

-Add the baby spinach.
-Once it has wilted into the hot soup, add the chicken, gnocchi, and black pepper.
-Stir to combine then raise the heat a bit and simmer for 5 minutes.
+Add the baby spinach and stir until wilted, then add the chicken, gnocchi, and black pepper.
+Raise the heat slightly and simmer for 5 minutes.

 Notes